 Patients are sometimes reluctant to attend a Tribunal hearing or to provide information to the Tribunal for fear that this information may be disclosed to other people.
-Section 528 of the Mental Health Act 2000 imposes a strict duty of confidentiality upon Tribunal members, employees and people providing services to the Tribunal.
-Section 525 prohibits publication of reports of Tribunal proceedings that identifies people involved.
-This means that your personal information cannot be disclosed to anyone else unless you approve the disclosure in writing or the law requires the disclosure.
+Section 779 of the Mental Health Act 2016 imposes a strict duty of confidentiality upon Tribunal members and Tribunal hearings are closed to the public.
+Tribunal employees and other stakeholderes may only use or disclose personal information to perform functions under the Act.
+Section 790 prohibits publication of reports of Tribunal proceedings that identifies people involved.

 Tribunal hearings are held in private at Authorised Mental Health Services.
 On rare occasions an observer may attend a hearing to observe the Tribunal but this only happens when the patient gives their consent to the observer to be in the room.